 Wrongful death claims are sensitive and time-specific, requiring special attention to detail.
-Because of the oftentimes complex nature of these cases, a skilled and experienced Michigan wrongful death lawyer who specializes in wrongful death claims is essential for getting your family the resources you need to move forward.
+Because of the oftentimes complex nature of these cases, a skilled and experienced Michigan wrongful death lawyer who specializes in wrongful death claims is essential for obtaining the resources you need to move forward.

 We understand that pursuing a legal claim at this time might feel too overwhelming.
 Rest assured, we are here to help.
 It is our mission to ease the burden on grieving families by making the legal process as smooth as possible.
 Sinas Dramis Law Firm has more than seventy years of experience helping grieving Michigan families, and we offer a successful approach to wrongful death claims.
 We’ll advocate for you with care, compassion, and understanding.
 We proudly offer a free, initial case review and we don’t collect any legal fees until you win or settle your case.